GaryYufei/Yah3cWin/README.md

 ## Project completeness

 This project completes the core code for connection to SYSU network center.
 I finish this code at the beginning of August, 2013.
 After that, I went to Brisbane, Australia for my 2+2 exchange plan.
 I am now in the University of Queensland.
+It still needs a GUI.
+I tried to use QT but failed due to the insuffient time.
 Please feel free to contract me if you have any insterst in this project.

+## Installation Environment

+- **OS** *windows7+*
+- **Third Party Linrary** *WinPcap*
+- **IDE** *VS2010*